fossxo/fossxo-gdd/source/technical-design/development-tools.rst

 #################
 Development Tools
 #################
-This section describes the tools used to help with the development of the game, and to ensure future maintainability.
+This section describes the tools used to help with the development of the game and to ensure future maintainability.

 ..  index:: Debug environment